Skip to content

 If you're sick enough to tell your coach that you can't play, in my book, then you're healthy enough to get out there, strap it up, and play.
 In fact, I'd say having the flu would technically be an advantage.
 If I'm a coach, I tell my running back, I say, son, you get that ball, you grab onto it, you cough directly onto the ball every time and let the defense see you cough.
 That way, if you fumble it, they're going to be a little freaked out and they're not going to want to recover it straight up.

-Satirical take from the 'hurt or injured' segment.
+Satirical take from the 'Hurt or Injured' segment.
 The coughing-on-the-football strategic advice is deliberately absurd.

 PFT CommenterPFT Commenter